NVIDIA/NeMo-Guardrails/README.md

 - **Building Trustworthy, Safe, and Secure LLM-based Applications:** you can define rails to guide and safeguard conversations; you can choose to define the behavior of your LLM-based application on specific topics and prevent it from engaging in discussions on unwanted topics.

 - **Connecting models, chains, and other services securely:** you can connect an LLM to other services (a.k.a. tools) seamlessly and securely.

+** TODO: add a bullet related to controllable dialog / steering.

 ### Use Cases